MALAYSIA | Marooned at the Melaka Dutch Square

 DUTCH SQUARE MELAKA IS A CROSSROAD |

-Melaka’s Dutch Square is a small parcel of land situated on a crossroad; it’s where Jalan Hang Jebat (Jonker Walk), Jalan Gereja and Jalan Laksamana all converges.
+Melaka’s Dutch Square is a small parcel of land situated on a crossroad; it’s where Jalan Hang Jebat (Jonker Walk), Jalan Gereja, and Jalan Laksamana all converges.
 On this little square, a central fountain constructed during 1904, fashioned in Victorian styles, is surrounded by some of the oldest structures in the province.

 A LOCAL REPAIRING SOMETHING IN HIS SHOP |

-There’s Malaysia’s oldest Protestant church, the iconic Christ Church, the Youth Museum & Art Gallery which was built in 1784 as the Dutch Administrative Office, the Tang Beng Swee Clocktower, which was not built by the Dutch but rather by an affluent Chinese family during 1886, and finally the Stadthuys, which the square is sometimes referred to as—its literal meaning, the town hall.
+There’s Malaysia’s oldest Protestant church, the iconic Christ Church, the Youth Museum & Art Gallery—which was built in 1784 as the Dutch Administrative Office, the Tang Beng Swee Clocktower—which was not built by the Dutch but rather by an affluent Chinese family during 1886, and finally the Stadthuys—which the square is sometimes referred to as—its literal meaning, the town hall.

-THE ONLY THING THE DUTCH DIDN’T CONSTRUCT |
+THIS CLOCKTOWER IS ONE OF THE THINGS THE DUTCH DIDN’T CONSTRUCT |

 And yes, everything is painted in shockingly gaudy maroon.
 In my mind, I was debating if the Dutch were really into such colors, having seen none of it on my brief trip in the Netherlands some years back.